Frequently asked questions

 For the time being, no. The PRISM backpacks have been designed to avoid any risk of snagging during use.
 To this end, no elements have been integrated on the sides.
 The safety of the users was the main consideration in the design.

-For the zip-ons, machine washing is possible at 30°C / synthetic programme / delicate colours.
+Then, for the zip ons, it is possible to wash them in the washing machine, at 30°C / synthetic programme / delicate colours.

 For more details, see our section "How to care for your PRISM backpack".